thisjaiden/beach/spec/by_book.md

 ## `result`s

-Sometimes functions return a result\<T>.
-This indicates that either the function errored, or succeeded and is returning a value of type T. This is a builtin type.
+Sometimes functions return a result\<A>.
+This indicates that either the function errored, or succeeded and is returning a value of type A. This is a builtin type.

 ## typecasting